samaujs/Machine-Learning/README.md

 - Work on different Regression models with visualization (matplotlib)
 - Basic TensorFlow with modularity, sharing variable, name scoping and observing graphs in TensorBoard
 - Employ Data Visualization techniques and various Training models on Kaggle datasets (IEEE-CIS Fraud Detection)
+- Explore Image Classifications on Fashion_MNIST dataset using 4-layers Neural Network with Keras